pietroleonardi42/pietroleonardi42.github.io/content/authors/admin/_index.md

     percent: 100

 # Awards
-awards:
+#awards:
-  - title: Best Research Paper Award
+#  - title: Best Research Paper Award
-    date: '2023-10-15'
+#    date: '2023-10-15'
-    awarder: Your Awarding Institution
+#    awarder: Your Awarding Institution
-    summary: |
+#    summary: |
-      Awarded for a research paper on analyzing stellar activity in exoplanetary systems using HARPS-N data.
+#      Awarded for a research paper on analyzing stellar activity in exoplanetary systems using HARPS-N data.
 ---

 ## Welcome!